fglock/Perlito/README-perlito5-JavaScript.md

   autovivification is probably the most verbose part of the code.

-  Use less "throw" - it is not (yet?) optimized by V8
+  Use less `throw` - it is not (yet?) optimized by V8

-- in the browser: implement "use" with XMLHttpRequest (what are the security implications?)
+- in the browser: implement `use` with XMLHttpRequest (what are the security implications?)

 - aliasing between lexicals and globals